Beta8397/virtual_robot/TeamCode/src/org/murraybridgebunyips/bunyipslib/example/README.md

 A major section of the BunyipsOpMode ecosystem is the theory of using Components.
 Components are classes that are used to control a specific part of the robot, such as a motor or a sensor.
 These components are then used in the OpMode to control the robot.
-Components are created by extending `BunyipsComponent`, which will give that component access to the robot's overhead OpMode.
+Components are created by extending `BunyipsSubsystem`, which will give that component access to the robot's overhead OpMode.
 You can pass HardwareDevice types as constructor arguments to then make your component control that device.

 Some components have common usage throughout robots, such as the preexisting IMUOp or Vision, which